Beth Rigby

 Elizabeth Frances Rigby (born 19 February 1976) is a British journalist.
 She has worked for Sky News since 2016, and was appointed Political Editor in 2019.
 Rigby has previously worked as a newspaper journalist for the Financial Times and The Times.
 Rigby presents a talk show on Thursday nights on Sky News called Beth Rigby Interviews, which launched in March 2022.

 Rigby is a co-host of the weekly politics podcast Electoral Dysfunction, alongside Ruth Davidson and Harriet Harman.
 Jess Phillips was previously a co-host, but stepped down in July 2024 due to a government appointment.
+However, after resigning from her Ministerial office in June 2026, Phillips has begun to appear again on the podcast.

 Early life and education

 Rigby was born in Colchester, Essex.
 She grew up in Buckinghamshire, and attended Beaconsfield High School, a girls' grammar school.
-Her father was a businessman and her mother was a headteacher.
+Her father was a businessman and her mother was a headteacher from Makerfield.
 Rigby graduated with a first in social and political science from Fitzwilliam College, Cambridge.
 She went on to gain a master's degree in economics and development studies from the Institute of Latin American Studies at the University of London.